mondeja/strip-gh-theme-links/README.md

 other platforms like, for example, Packagist (PHP) or PyPI (Python).

-This npm package and Github Action is for you.
-It strips all the unwanted content about one of the theme versions from your files.
+These npm package, CLI and Github Action are for you.
+They strip all the image theme links about one of the Github theme versions from your files.
 Perfect for running it before your packaging step in your release pipelines.

 ## Install